JasperBroeck/UbunteaOS-Scripts/README.md

       ./script.sh
       #installs the script
       ```
-**if you install the script this way, it is possible you need to press Y and Enter sometimes, just follow the terminal instructions**
+**Note**: if you install the script this way, it is possible you need to press Y and Enter sometimes, just follow the terminal instructions.

 ## Contributing